zettaexa/catto/README.md

 # commands

-c.info - the help command
+c.help - the help command

 c.ping - to test if the bot is fast enough